 - Clean Watershed Needs Survey (CWNS) ID: A unique identifier for a facility in the Clean Watersheds Needs Survey, an assessment conducted by the EPA and states to determine the capital needs for municipal wastewater treatment facilities to meet the goals in the Clean Water Act.
 Most facilities participating are publicly owned treatment works (POTWs).

-- A facility classification from the NPDES permitting authorities based on toxic pollutant potential, ratio of discharge flow/stream flow volume, conventional pollutant loading, public health impact, water quality factors, and proximity to coastal waters.
+A facility classification from the NPDES permitting authorities based on toxic pollutant potential, ratio of discharge flow/stream flow volume, conventional pollutant loading, public health impact, water quality factors, and proximity to coastal waters.
+For industrial facilities, EPA developed a permit rating worksheet, used by permit writers to assist with classification of a facility as major or non-major.
+See EPA NPDES Permit Rating worksheet.
+Industrial facilities that scored 80 points or higher using this worksheet were classified as major facilities.
+Publicly owned treatment works (POTWS) with 1 million gallons of flow per day or greater and POTWs serving a population of 10,000 or greater were also classified as major facilities.
+Lastly, the Regional Administrator or State Director can also designate facilities as major facilities independent of the worksheet or above criteria.
+The non-major designation includes municipal and industrial facilities that have not been designated as majors.
 EPA places greater priority on major facilities, and requires authorized states to provide more information about the compliance status of these dischargers.
 For more information, refer to About the Loading Tool Data.

 - NPDES Individual Permit (NPD): An individual NPDES permit is unique to each facility.
 The limitations and other conditions in an individual permit are based on the facility's operations, type and amount of discharge, and receiving stream, among other factors.